-Total assets as of December 31, 2013 were $444.4 million compared to $459.1 million at December 31, 2012.
-Securities available for sale and cash and cash equivalents decreased $14.2 million and $10.7 million, respectively, while net loans receivable increased by $8.1 million during 2013.
-Deposits and retail repurchase agreements decreased $10.5 million and $4.8 million, respectively, during 2013.
-Nonperforming assets (consisting of nonaccrual loans, accruing loans 90 days or more past due, troubled debt restructurings on accrual status, and foreclosed real estate) totaled $7.6 million and $8.4 million at December 31, 2013 and 2012, respectively.
-At December 31, 2013, the Bank was considered well-capitalized under applicable federal regulatory capital guidelines.
+Total assets as of December 31, 2014 were $472.8 million compared to $444.4 million at December 31, 2013.
+Cash and cash equivalents and net loans receivable increased $22.1 million and $12.1 million, respectively, while securities available for sale decreased by $8.5 million during 2014.
+Deposits increased $38.8 million during 2014.
+A significant portion of the deposit increase was due to the restructuring of $10.6 million of repurchase agreements with local municipalities into deposit accounts.
+Nonperforming assets (consisting of nonaccrual loans, accruing loans 90 days or more past due, troubled debt restructurings on accrual status, and foreclosed real estate) totaled $5.2 million and $7.6 million at December 31, 2014 and 2013, respectively.
+At December 31, 2014, the Bank was considered well-capitalized under applicable federal regulatory capital guidelines.

-First Harrison Bank currently has thirteen offices in the Indiana communities of Corydon, Edwardsville, Greenville, Floyds Knobs, Hardinsburg, Palmyra, New Albany, New Salisbury, Jeffersonville, Salem and Lanesville.
+First Harrison Bank currently has twelve offices in the Indiana communities of Corydon, Edwardsville, Greenville, Floyds Knobs, Palmyra, New Albany, New Salisbury, Jeffersonville, Salem and Lanesville.
+The Bank closed the Hardinsburg office in December 2014, as previously announced.
 Access to First Harrison Bank accounts, including online banking and electronic bill payments, is available anywhere with Internet access through the Bank's website at www.firstharrison.com.
 First Harrison Bank, through its business arrangement with Investment Centers of America, member SIPC, continues to offer non FDIC insured investments to complement the Bank's offering of traditional banking products and services.

 This release may contain forward-looking statements within the meaning of the federal securities laws.
 These statements are not historical facts; rather, they are statements based on the Company's current expectations regarding its business strategies and their intended results and its future performance.
 Forward-looking statements are preceded by terms such as "expects," "believes," "anticipates," "intends" and similar expressions.